 However, there are dishonest car dealers that will sell a used car without it passing the Maryland Safety Inspection even when required by law.
 What these dealers often do to cover their tracks is create a fake and fraudulent Maryland safety inspection and report the fraudulent safety inspection to the MVA.
 Bad vehicle inspections are some of the many car dealer problems our lawyers help car buyers with.

 Whitney, LLP’s lawyers for car dealership problems help buyers fight back.
 Our auto dealer fraud lawyers have successfully sued vehicle inspection stations, and new and used dealers across Maryland, to unwind bad car deals and recover compensation.
 Click Here to Read about our Top 10 Most Common Types of Cases against Car Dealers.

-We offer Free Consultations to Car Buyers, with no out-of-pocket fees or expenses.
+We offer Legal Consultations to Car Buyers.
 Call Whitney, LLP at 410 583 8000, or use our Quick Contact Form, to discuss your potential case.
 Here is our YouTube Channel for videos on car dealer problems and legal issues.

 The Edited Video Transcript is Below:

 Hi, this is Dan Whitney with the Whitney Law Firm in Towson, Maryland.
 Today, we’re going to talk about the problem of, “What should I do when my car should not have passed the Maryland safety inspection?”
 I sue many car dealerships on behalf of clients across Maryland; new car dealers, used car dealers, and inspection stations that do fraudulent or negligent Maryland state inspections.
 This is a huge problem in Maryland.